Princever/Princever.github.io/_posts/2016-02-20-Debug-PostgreSQL-with-GDB.md

 2. Name the certificate and select type as **Code Signing**.
 ![]({{ site.baseurl }}/res/images/gdbpgsql/3.png)

-3. Click continue until the specifying of location to store this certificate.
+3. Click continue until the specifying of location to store this certificate, select **System**.
 ![]({{ site.baseurl }}/res/images/gdbpgsql/4.png)

 4. Now the certificate has been established.